joysmith/c-/2 Intermediate.md

 int main(){
     int numbers[] = {10,20,30};
     int* ptr = numbers;

-    // dereference the pointer, means access value(increment pointer by one) cout << *(ptr + 1);
+    // increment the pointer by 1, then dereference the pointer to get the content/value of it cout << *(ptr + 1);

     // same as above line but using bracket notation